steven-wolfman/ubc-term-finder/dev-story.md

 #### GitHub Actions Starter Workflows

-GitHub Actions has various starter workflows that you see when you click the Actions button on a repo for the first time.
+GitHub Actions has various starter workflows that you see when you click the Actions button on a repo for the first time or when you click the `New workflow` button later.
 You can also see this in the [repo backing that page](https://github.com/actions/starter-workflows).
 (The YAML files are in the direct subdirectories and their descriptions in the properties directory beneath that subdirectory.)
 Many of the `npm` based starter workflows use [`npm ci`](https://docs.npmjs.com/cli/v7/commands/npm-ci) which is short for `npm clean-install` (not continuous integration!).

 Here are a few starter workflows of interest to us: